JahidaJinar/Waffle-Shop/README.md

 # Waffle-Shop
-This is a beginner-friendly mini project built using only HTML and CSS.
-It's perfect for anyone who is just starting to learn web development and wants to understand how different web pages can be connected and styled using CSS.
+This is a basic website project developed in Visual Studio Code using HTML and CSS.
+It's perfect for beginners who are learning how to structure web pages and apply styles through an external stylesheet.

-🔗 Project Features:
+📁 Project Structure:
-Four Web Pages:
+✅ Created and edited in Visual Studio Code

+✅ All pages are connected and styled using a single CSS file (main.css)

+✅ Smooth navigation across pages using internal links

+📄 The Website Has 4 Pages:
-Home Page – Welcome section or intro about the site.
+Home Page – Introduction or welcome content

-Drinks Page – A page that showcases different drink options.
+Drinks Page – Displays various drink items

-Waffle Page – A page displaying various types of waffles.
+Waffle Page – Lists different types of waffles

-Contact Page – A simple form or information to get in touch.
+Contact Page – Contains contact details or a simple form

-Connected with a Single CSS File:
-All pages share one external stylesheet (main.css) to maintain a consistent look and feel.

-🧠 What You'll Learn:
+🎯 Key Learning Points:
-How to create and link multiple HTML pages.
+Linking multiple HTML pages

-How to use an external CSS file for styling.
+Using external CSS for consistent design

-Basic layout design using HTML and CSS.
+Practicing page layout and styling

-Navigation between pages using hyperlinks.
+Building and testing in VS Code